drnic/eve/README.md

 By using the the `go-patch-web-ui` system, we allow decoupling of a bespoke Web UI from the backend system that performs the deployment.

+The decoupled nature of the wrapper Web UI and the backend deployment system (BOSH, Kubernetes, Cloud Foundry) may make it difficult to provide "state of deployment" feedback to the Web UI user.

 ## Scenario